-The Financial Conduct Authority ("FCA") currently regulates AC in the United Kingdom.
-It also regulates those U.K. subsidiaries' branches established in other European countries and the U.K. branches of certain of AC's U.S. subsidiaries.
+The Financial Conduct Authority ("FCA") currently regulates entities in the United Kingdom.
 Authorization by the FCA is required to conduct certain financial services related business in the United Kingdom under the Financial Services and Markets Act 2000.
 The FCA's rules adopted under that Act govern the majority of a firm's capital resources requirements, senior management arrangements, and conduct of business, interaction with clients and systems and controls.
 The FCA supervises AC through a combination of proactive engagement, event-driven and reactive supervision and thematic based reviews in order to monitor our compliance with regulatory requirements.
-Breaches of the FCA's rules may result in a wide range of disciplinary actions against our U.K.-regulated subsidiaries and/or its employees.
+Breaches of the FCA's rules may result in a wide range of disciplinary actions against our U.K.-regulated entities and/or its employees.

-In addition, our U.K.-regulated subsidiaries and other European subsidiaries and branches must comply with the pan-European regulatory regime established by the Markets in Financial Instruments Directive ("MiFID"), which became effective on November 1, 2007 and regulates the provision of investment services and activities throughout the wider EEA.
-MiFID, the scope of which is being enhanced through MiFID 2 which is described more particularly under "-Global Regulatory Reform" above, sets out detailed requirements governing the organization and conduct of business of investment firms and regulated markets.
+In addition, our U.K.-regulated entities and other European entities must comply with the pan-European regulatory regime established by the Markets in Financial Instruments Directive ("MiFID"), which became effective on November 1, 2007 and regulates the provision of investment services and activities throughout the wider EEA.
+MiFID, the scope of which is being enhanced through MiFID 2, sets out detailed requirements governing the organization and conduct of business of investment firms and regulated markets.
 It also includes pre- and post-trade transparency requirements for equity markets and extensive transaction reporting requirements.
 In addition, relevant entities must comply with revised obligations on capital resources for banks and certain investment firms (the Capital Requirements Directive), which became effective in January 2014.
 These include requirements not only on capital, but address matters of governance and remuneration as well.
 The obligations introduced through these directives will have a direct effect on some of our European operations.

-Our EU-regulated subsidiaries are additionally subject to an EU regulation on OTC derivatives, central counterparties and trade repositories, which was adopted in August 2012 and which requires (i) the central clearing of standardized OTC derivatives, (ii) the application of risk-mitigation techniques to non-centrally cleared OTC derivatives and (iii) the reporting of all derivative contracts from February 2014.
+Our EU-regulated entities are additionally subject to an EU regulation on OTC derivatives, central counterparties and trade repositories, which was adopted in August 2012 and which requires (i) the central clearing of standardized OTC derivatives, (ii) the application of risk-mitigation techniques to non-centrally cleared OTC derivatives and (iii) the reporting of all derivative contracts from February 2014.